GeovaneJefferson/dataguardian/README.md

 ---

 ⚠️ **Under Development:** Please note that Data Guardian is currently under active development.
 While it offers many features, it may still contain bugs or undergo significant changes.
-Use with caution, especially for critical data, and consider contributing to its development!
+Use with caution, especially for critical data!

 ---

 ## ✨ Key Features

-- **Automatic & Incremental Backups**
+- **Automatic & Incremental Backups: Effortless, Continuous Protection**
-  - Persistent daemon monitors your home directory and external drives, backing up data automatically on your schedule.
+  - **Set-and-Forget Automation:** A vigilant daemon continuously monitors your home directory and connected external drives, automatically backing up your precious data according to your schedule.
+No manual intervention required!
-  - Initial full backup stored in `.main_backup`.
-  - Subsequent changes saved as incremental backups in date- and time-stamped folders, optimizing storage and recovery.
+  - **Efficient Versioning & Storage:** After an initial comprehensive backup (to `.main_backup`), Data Guardian intelligently saves only the changes as incremental backups in clearly organized, date- and time-stamped folders.
+This optimizes storage space and makes restoring specific versions a breeze.

-- **Smart & Selective Backup**
+- **Smart & Selective Backup: You're in Control**
-  - Configurable exclusions for directories, file types, and hidden files.
+  - **Tailored to Your Needs:** Easily configure exclusions for specific directories, file types, or even hidden files, ensuring Data Guardian protects exactly what matters most to you.
-  - Uses metadata caching per folder (`.backup_meta.json`) to detect changes efficiently and minimize scanning overhead.
+  - **Lightning-Fast Change Detection:** Say goodbye to lengthy scans!
+Data Guardian uses smart metadata caching (`.backup_meta.json` per folder) to instantly identify changes, drastically reducing scanning overhead.
-  - Skips unchanged folders automatically to speed up backups.
+  - **Optimized Performance:** Unchanged folders are intelligently skipped, making your backup process faster and more efficient.

 - **External Drive Integration**
   - Detects and backs up to your selected external storage device.
   - Checks for sufficient disk space before every copy operation.

-- **Robust Backup Integrity**
+- **Robust Backup Integrity: Data You Can Trust**
-  - Uses SHA-256 file hashing and file size/modification time checks to accurately identify updated files.
+  - **Unyielding Data Accuracy:** Your data's integrity is paramount.
+Data Guardian employs SHA-256 file hashing along with file size and modification time checks to precisely identify every new or modified file, ensuring your backups are always accurate.
-  - Handles backup interruptions gracefully and resumes without data loss.
-  - Concurrent file copying with `ProcessPoolExecutor` for high throughput.
-  - Non-blocking async design ensures smooth system performance.
+  - **Resilient to Interruptions:** Life happens.
+Data Guardian is designed to handle backup interruptions gracefully, capable of resuming without any data loss, ensuring your backup process is robust and reliable.
+  - **High-Speed Transfers & Seamless Performance:** Leveraging `ProcessPoolExecutor` for concurrent file copying achieves high throughput.
+Its non-blocking asynchronous design means Data Guardian works quietly in the background, ensuring your system's performance remains smooth and responsive, even during backup operations.

-- **Comprehensive Application Backup**
+- **Comprehensive Application Backup: Restore Your Full Environment**
-  - Saves a list of installed Flatpak applications regularly.
+  - **Beyond Just Files:** Data Guardian regularly saves a list of your installed Flatpak applications, simplifying the process of getting your system back up and running.
   - *(Work in Progress)* Plans to backup `.deb` and `.rpm` packages for full environment restoration.

-- **Modern, User-Friendly GUI**
+- **Modern, User-Friendly GUI: Intuitive Control Center**
-  - Built with GTK4 and Adwaita for a polished, native Linux experience.
+  - **Polished Native Experience:** Enjoy a sleek interface built with GTK4 and Libadwaita, offering a polished, native Linux experience.
-  - Browse and restore individual files from `.main_backup` and incremental snapshots.
+  - **Effortless File Recovery:** Easily browse through your `.main_backup` and all incremental snapshots.
+Restore individual files or entire folders with just a few clicks.
-  - System Restore feature to recover applications, Flatpaks, and home directory data post-OS reinstall.
+  - **Powerful System Restore:** Facing an OS reinstall?
+Data Guardian's System Restore feature helps you quickly recover your applications (including Flatpaks), and your entire home directory data, minimizing downtime.
-  - File preview support for common formats, including PDF and text.
-  - Manage backup settings: device selection, auto-backup toggle, ignored folders, and more.
+  - **Preview Before Restoring:** Quickly preview common file formats like PDF and text directly within the application, ensuring you restore the correct version every time.
+  - **Complete Configuration:** Easily manage all your backup preferences: select your backup device, toggle auto-backup, define ignored folders, and fine-tune other settings to match your workflow.

-- **Resilient & Configurable Daemon**
+- **Resilient & Configurable Daemon: Advanced Control**
   - Signal handling for pause, resume, and graceful shutdown.
   - Responsive to device connection changes.
   - Configurable concurrency and wait intervals.
   - Detailed logging to file and console.

 ---
 ## ⚙️ How Data Guardian Works (Simplified)

-1. **Setup via GUI**
-   - Select backup drive.
-   - Configure auto-backup, ignored folders, and other preferences.

-2. **Daemon Operation**
+1. **Effortless Initial Setup**
+   - Simply launch the GUI and select your preferred external drive for backups.
+   - Customize your backup strategy: enable automatic backups, specify any folders or file types to ignore, and adjust other settings to your liking.

+2. **The Guardian Daemon: Your Automated Protector**
-   - On start, performs a full scan and backup to `.main_backup`.
+   - **Initial Safeguard:** When first activated (or after setup), the daemon performs a comprehensive full scan of your home directory and creates the initial complete backup in the `.main_backup` folder on your chosen drive.
-   - Periodically rescans home directory using cached metadata to detect changes.
+   - **Constant Vigilance, Minimal Impact:** The daemon then runs quietly in the background, periodically rescanning your home directory.
+It cleverly uses cached metadata to rapidly detect any new or modified files without bogging down your system.
-   - Copies new files to `.main_backup`.
+   - **Keeping Your Main Backup Current:** Any brand-new files are efficiently copied to your `.main_backup`.
-   - Stores updated files in timestamped incremental folders for versioning.
-   - Saves installed Flatpak app list for easy restoration.

-3. **File Restoration**
-   - GUI allows browsing backup snapshots.
-   - Restore individual files or run a system-wide restore.
-   - Preview files before restoring.
+   - **Smart Incremental Updates for Version History:** When files are modified, Data Guardian doesn't overwrite your main backup.
+Instead, it saves these updated versions into separate, clearly timestamped incremental folders.
+This approach saves significant disk space and gives you a powerful version history, allowing you to roll back to previous states of your files.
+   - **Application Blueprint:** It also diligently keeps an up-to-date list of your installed Flatpak applications, making it much easier to restore your software environment.

+3. **Restoring Your Data: Simple, Flexible, and Fast**
+   - **Navigate Your Backup History:** The user-friendly GUI provides a clear view of all your backup snapshots – both the main backup and all incremental versions.
+Finding what you need is straightforward.
+   - **Pinpoint Recovery or Full System Rollback:** Whether you need to recover a single accidentally deleted file or perform a comprehensive system-wide restore (including applications and home directory data after an OS reinstall), Data Guardian offers the flexibility you need.
+   - **Confirm Before You Commit:** For added confidence, you can preview common file types directly within the GUI before initiating a restore, ensuring you're recovering exactly what you intend.

 ---